bokhuuu/Product-Manager/README.md

 # Product Manager

-Welcome to the Product Manager project!
 This application allows you to manage different types of products (Books, DVDs, and Furniture) by adding, viewing, and deleting them.
 The backend is powered by PHP and MySQL, while the frontend is built with React.
 This project leverages Object-Oriented Programming (OOP) principles to provide a clean and maintainable codebase.

 ## Table of Contents